 Mistakes can easily happen when throwing away notes, photocopies and printed copies.
 Any papers you want to dispose of should be carefully checked for personal data.

 Destroying information earlier than necessary may also be a breach of the law so it is important that you check your departmental retention periods before destroying any records.
+You may use the record disposal form to certify the destruction and ensure that it's centrally logged.

 It is important that we stick to the following guidelines when disposing of confidential information: